CS-Klasrum/BSCS-19-JBERNAS-WEBSTER/README (1).md

 ## Up and Running
 -install python 3.5 and above to your pc
--run this .py to python IDE
+-run this python file to your python IDE

 ## References
 - https://youtu.be/_lSNIrR1nZU